February 2026

-Don’t let winter keep you indoors—Virginia Beach has plenty to offer in February.
-From live concerts and comedy shows to theater performances and more, there’s something for everyone.
-Here’s what not to miss this month in Virginia Beach.
+Don’t let winter keep you indoors—Virginia Beach has plenty of events to offer this February.
+From live concerts and comedy shows to theater performances and wine festivals, there’s something for everyone.
+Here are the can’t-miss February events in Virginia Beach.

 Winter Wildlife Festival